 Psycho-educational evaluations can be conducted at the parent’s choice with a private evaluation center or parents can choose to utilize evaluation services through Lee County Publics Schools Exceptional Children’s Department.
 The LSP department Director at Grace can assist with this process.

 North Carolina offers three programs through the North Carolina State Education Assistance Authority that expand school choice for eligible students in kindergarten through 12th grade: Opportunity Scholarship, Disabilities Grant, and Education Savings Account.

 All three programs provide tuition assistance of various levels.
 In addition, the Disabilities Grant and Education Savings Account can cover certain other expenses related to educating a child with a disability who attends a participating nonpublic school or home school.
 Award amounts and eligibility requirements are specific to each program.

 For first time applicants, parents must submit a current Eligibility Determination form (DEC3 or ECATS) from the student’s active Individualized Education Program (IEP).
 The forms must be from a North Carolina public school or a North Carolina Local Education Agency (LEA).
 This paperwork comes as part of the Exceptional Children’s process in the state of NC.
 That said, a student currently attending a public school with an IEP would have access to this paperwork.
 A student who is currently at GCS or other private school would have to be found eligible for the services/IEP from the public school system in order to apply.
 Private schools can not issue state eligible paperwork for Exceptional Services directly, however, if part of the GCS LSP program, we can assist in this process through Lee County Schools.

 It is important to note this is a process based on eligibility for Special Education services, not based on a diagnosis made but on eligibility for specially designed instruction contingent on a disability.

-Contact our Learning Support Program Director regarding your student’s learning assessment, tailored solutions and grant opportunties
+Contact our Learning Support & AIG Director regarding your student’s learning assessment, tailored solutions and grant opportunities.